-Check out what Zoe A. (who volunteered in China and Thailand with ILP) did to fundraise and earn money!
-This one event helped her a ton and made it more possible for her to spend a semester in Thailand.
+Check out what Zoe A. (who volunteered in China and Thailand with ILP) did to fundraise and earn money.
+This one event helped her a ton and made it more possible for her to spend another semester in Thailand.

-Okay, so basically Zoe just threw a party!
+Okay, so basically Zoe just threw a party (which we love).
 She had the idea to have a little get together with friends, have some party "supplies" donated and charge admission.

-You can choose the price, just make sure if you do end up buying anything on your own, that the admission price will cover that.
+You can choose the price, just make sure if you do end up buying anything on your own, that the admission price will cover that cost.

-Have your friends invite other people!
-Get the word out there!
+Have your friends invite other people to help get the word out there and help you raise even more.
 Zoe said "Having people invite friends was a huge help.
 It got the word out more and expanded my circle a lot.
 Because more people came I was able to raise more money, and I also made new friends."

-Let everyone who comes know what you are doing, what you will experience during your semester living abroad and how it is going to impact you and the children.
+Let everyone who comes to your party know what you are doing, what you will experience during your ILP semester living abroad and how it is going to impact you and the children.
 People are interested to know those things and would love to hear about it.
-Take a few minutes to thank people and share why you are excited to go!
+Take a few minutes to thank people and share why you are excited to go.